Learning Protocols

 Figure 1: The structural inheritance path.
 The core circular shape remains constant.

-Recommended Tool: D'Nealian
+Recommended Tool: Playwrite AU SA

 Available in the Cursive Generator.